lblod/harvesting-initiation-service/README.md

 Initiate a new harvest asynchronously.

-Returns 202 Accepted if the harvesting started successfully.
+Returns `202 Accepted` if the harvesting started successfully.

-Returns 400 Bad Request if something went wrong.
+Returns `500 Bad Request` if something went unexpected went wrong while initiating the harvest.

 ## Model